habi/acinar-analysis-manuscript/manuscript.md

   Panels J and K also show the segmentation stopper at the left border of the image.
   The shown images correspond to the middle slice of the full data sets used for the stereological analysis.
   The scale bar was burnt in during preparation of the image stacks and is 100 μm long.
-  Panels A, E & I: Day 4.
+  M--P: Three-dimensional visualization of one of the extracted acini.](images/fig01.png){#fig:01}
-  Panels B, F & J: Day 10.
+  Panels A, E, I & M: Day 4.
-  Panels C, G & K: Day 21.
+  Panels B, F, J & N: Day 10.
-  Panels D, H & L: Day 60.
+  Panels C, G, K & O: Day 21.
-  Panel M: Three-dimensional visualization of the acini shown in panels I--L.](images/fig01.png){#fig:01}
+  Panels D, H, L & P: Day 60.](images/fig01.png){#fig:01}

 ### Alveoli per acinus